fawwaz/yes-i-am-a-github-pro/README.md

 Are you envy with pro badge on your friend's github profile ?
 Bullied because you don't have pro badge ?
-Now everyone can have that ! :money:
+Now everyone can have that FOR FREE !!!
+YEAAH ! :moneybag:

 # How to